leenahayat/OOP-in-Cpp/README.md

 ---

-## 📋 Copy Constructor & Rule of Three / Five
+## 📋 Copy Constructor & Rule of Three

 ### Copy Constructor Recap
 - Used to make a **new object** by copying the state of an existing one.